 Reiki in medicine

-Reiki may not be a household word (yet), but it’s being used in hospitals all around the country.
+Reiki is used in hospitals all around the United States.
 It’s even found a place in the research hospital of the U.S. National Institutes of Health (NIH).
 The National Center for Complementary and Alternative Medicine (NCCAM, an organization in the NIH) classifies Reiki as a biofield energy therapy.
-Right now, NCCAM is doing clinical trials on Reiki’s effect on late stage HIV, fibromyalgia, neuropathy in diabetics, and prostate cancer.

 Reiki is used in the Integrative Medicine programs of major U.S. hospitals including Memorial Sloan Kettering Cancer Center (NY), the Columbia Presbyterian Medical Center (NY), the NIH’s Warren G. Magnuson Clinical Center (MD), Dartmouth Hitchcock Medical Center (NH), and in small community hospitals like Whidbey General Hospital (WA) and the Beebe Medical Center (DE).